 Having a competent firm to update your site is one thing, but having another which can also help you grow your business changes the game entirely.

-The first things users need when buying online is easy navigation.
+The first thing users need when buying online is easy navigation.
 That’s why the following three WooCommerce tips are essential!

 Visitors might already know what they want the second they reach your website.
 Alternatively, they may have also been there before and want to go back to one specific item.
 That’s why adding live search to your site becomes essential.
 This way, potential buyers will be able to:

 - See the most relevant articles on this WooCommerce site.

 - Easily navigate through similar products, thus being able to compare.

 - Generally speed up the process, as they won’t have to go into each subcategory.